optile/cards-component-demo/README.md

 ### How It Works

 * **Auto-detection**: The app checks if local servers are running on ports 8700 and 8991 using health checks
-* **Automatic fallback**: If local mode is enabled but servers aren't running, the app falls back to the remote CDN
+* **Mixed mode support**: Run just one local server or both - the app independently uses local versions when available and falls back to CDN for the rest
+  * Example: Test checkout-web-stripe changes with production checkout-web
+  * Example: Test checkout-web changes with production stripe integration
-* **Vite proxy**: Requests to `/local-checkout-web` and `/local-checkout-web-stripe` are proxied to avoid CORS issues
+* **Vite proxy**: Requests to `/local-checkout-web` and `/local-checkout-web-stripe` are proxied through the dev server to avoid CORS issues
 * **Meta-info rewriting**: Script URLs in meta-info.json files are automatically rewritten to point to local proxy paths
-* **Mixed mode**: You can run just one local server (e.g., only checkout-web-stripe) while loading the other from CDN
+* **Fetch override**: When local stripe is available, a global fetch override redirects stripe meta-info requests to the local server (works even with CDN checkout-web)

 ### Troubleshooting